b-dhillon/6protons/README.md

         └── .gitignore
 ```

-### Architecture:
-Six Protons is written using a functional paradigm and is built as a single page web application.
-This design allows for the app to be run on any browser, making it inherently cross platform.
-The app runs well on desktops, laptops, and tablets -- casting a wide net for users of all types.

 ### UI Design && Demo:

 https://user-images.githubusercontent.com/88413313/189790878-cce9cd87-a22e-47e4-b969-2855c318bf8e.mp4

-The user simply selects a lesson and navigates throught the lesson as seen below:
+##### The user simply selects a lesson and navigates throught the lesson as seen below:
 https://user-images.githubusercontent.com/88413313/189790929-5481ab51-bced-4ead-adb4-fdb05ef6385c.mp4

-The UI is fully responsive:
+##### The UI is fully responsive:
 https://user-images.githubusercontent.com/88413313/190004640-e058fe2b-e85b-453f-bf7c-51be5e2a056b.mp4

-And works with tablets as well:
+##### And works with tablets as well:
 https://user-images.githubusercontent.com/88413313/190005139-403e5162-d019-4523-8d03-f6aa2287a619.mp4

+### Architecture:
+Six Protons is written using a functional paradigm and is built as a single page web application.
+This design allows for the app to be run on any browser, making it inherently cross platform.
+The app runs well on desktops, laptops, and tablets -- casting a wide net for users of all types.

 ### Screenshots
 <img src="./img-ui/ui-1.png" style="width:500px;"/>